10 Causal estimands

 10.5 What estimand does multivariable linear regression target?

-In Section 4.4, we discussed when standard methods like multivariable linear regression succeed and fail.
+In , we discussed when standard methods like multivariable linear regression succeed and fail.
 But what estimand does a regression estimator like lm(outcome ~ exposure + confounder) estimate?

 While exploring simple problems, you’ll notice that the answer you get from multivariable regression is often close to the answer you get for the ATE weights.
-If you had a distribution among the exposures where the treated or the untreated are disproportionately high, you might think it’s closer to the ATT or ATU.
+If you have a distribution among the exposures where the treated or the untreated are disproportionately high, it may be closer to the ATT or ATU.

 The reality is that it’s not always clear which estimand we’re dealing with.
-One way to probe it is to use a technique to derive the implied weights from linear regression (Chattopadhyay and Zubizarreta 2022; Aronow and Samii 2015).
+One way to probe it is to use a technique to derive the implied weights from linear regression (; ).
 The lmw package allows us to calculate these weights.
 The default is for the ATE, but we can also target other estimands.

 library(lmw)